gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 *Here is a [godbolt](https://godbolt.org/z/bveKbxGeM) link with this code.*

-Of course, due to the rule of 6 (is it 6 these days? when I started to learn C++ it was 3?), we now have to implement the default destructor, the default move constructor etc etc etc.
+Of course, due to the rule of 6 (is it 6 these days?
+When I started to learn C++ it was 3?), we now have to implement the default destructor, the default move constructor etc etc etc.

 ## Aftermath